-The UN Committee on the Rights of the Child repeatedly expressed concern over de facto discrimination against children with disabilities and the insufficient measures taken by the state to ensure these children had effective access to health, education, and social services.
-UNICEF has noted that very high levels of malnutrition indicated serious problems for both the physical growth and psychosocial development of young children.
-Preliminary results from this year's National Nutrition Survey (conducted by the Central Bureau of Statistics, with technical assistance from the World Food Program, UNICEF, and the World Health Organization) estimated 475,868 children (27.9 percent) were stunted and 68,225 children (4 percent) acutely malnourished.
+UNICEF noted that very high levels of malnutrition indicated serious problems for both the physical growth and psychosocial development of young children.
+Final results from the 2012 National Nutrition Survey (conducted by the Central Bureau of Statistics, with technical assistance from the World Food Program, UNICEF, and the World Health Organization) released in March estimated 475,868 children (28 percent) were stunted and 68,225 children (4 percent) acutely malnourished.
+The report concluded that the acute nutritional status of children had improved moderately since 2009 when the last nationwide survey including nutrition indicators was carried out.